Edward Herbert, 1st Baron Herbert of Cherbury: Other works

-Herbert of Cherbury's views of prayer
+Views of prayer

 Joseph Waligore, in his article "The Piety of the English Deists" has shown that Herbert was one of the most pious of the deists, as he fervently prayed to God and believed God gave signs in answer to our prayers.
 He was so sure God answered our prayers that he said prayer was an idea God put into every human.
 He said that:

 For Herbert, this universal testimony of God answering our prayers meant that it was a common notion or something engraved into our heart by God.

 Herbert was speaking from experience.
 In his autobiography, Herbert said he once prayed for and received a divine sign.
 He had written De Veritate and was wondering whether he should publish it.
 So he got down on his knees and prayed fervently to God for a sign instructing him what to do.
 Even though it was a clear, sunny day with no wind, Herbert said he heard a gentle noise in the clear sky that so comforted him that he decided it was a sign from God that he should publish his book.
 Herbert wrote:

 Herbert was attacked by orthodox Protestant ministers of the eighteenth century as a religious enthusiast.
 One minister, John Brown, said his claim to have received a sign from God was "enthusiastic".
 Another minister, John Leland, said even asking for such a sign was improper, as God does not become involved like that in people's lives.
 Leland said that Herbert's claim "passed for a high fit of enthusiasm. ...
 I think it maybe justly doubted, whether an address of such a particular kind, as that made by his Lordship, was proper or regular.
 It does not seem to me, that we are well-founded to apply for or to expect an extraordinary sign from heaven."
-Clearly these two eighteenth-century Christian commentators did not see Herbert's understanding of God as distant and uninvolved.
-Rather, Herbert was attacked for believing in an overly-involved deity who had an overly-intimate relationship with people.